apisnetworks/apiscp-docs/docs/UPGRADING.md

 # 1 timers listed.
 ```

+### Update failure notifications
+**New in 3.2.14**

+ApisCP will generate a failure email if `upcp` fails abnormally during non-interactive mode.
+Update logs are stored in `storage/.upcp.failure` and removed when `upcp` exits with a zero status.
+ApisCP on each boot looks for this file, sending log contents to the admin email (`cpcmd common:get-email`) if present. `misc:notify-update-failure()` is the corresponding API command.

+These notification checks may be disabled permanently by setting `LOG_UPDATE=false` in `/etc/sysconfig/apnscp`.

 ## System updates

 System updates are delivered via Yum.
 It is recommended to NOT alter this default.
 Failing appropriate judgment, this may be changed via `system.update-policy` Scope,